rahulnathr/rahulnathr.github.io/README.md

 ### Outside of work

 I likes hikes and spending time with my friends and my girlfriend.
-I try to volunteer at a local Red Cross center in Alesund, Norway
+I try to volunteer at a local Red Cross center in Ålesund, Norway

 ### Personal Information